pfandie/go_cloud_auth/README.md

 go_cloud_auth
 ```

-Or use the downloade binary
+Or use the downloaded binary

 ## Example config